Maithanhceu/DateSpot/README.md

 # Date Spot
 1. Project Overview
-- **Date Spot **is a dating platform/application inspired by conversations between** Mia and Mai**, two single friends navigating the challenges of finding emotionally available partners in the fast-paced environment of Brooklyn.
-After experiencing emotional burnout from the typical online dating experience, they came up with the idea for date spot.
-Their goal is to create a solution that addresses the prevalent issues in modern dating culture, including overwhelming choices, catfishing, ghosting, and more.
+- **Date Spot **is a dating platform/application inspired by conversations between** Mia and Mai**, two single friends navigating the challenges of finding emotionally available partners in the fast-paced environment of Brooklyn. *Date Spot* is like the Eventbrite for dating.

 Please find the link to my project timeline here: [Link to my Trello](https://trello.com/b/rTnpw6dE/datespot)